🛍️ Free Discount Calculator — Find Your Sale Price Instantly

 Total After Discount $80.00

-đź’ł Add Sales Tax (Optional)
+💳 Add Sales Tax (Optional)

 Tax Amount $0.00

-Grand Total (with tax) $80.00
+Grand Total (with Tax) $80.00

-đź’ˇ Shopping Tips
+💡 Smart Shopping Tips

 🏷️

-Compare Deals: A 50% discount on a $100 item is better than 60% off a $50 item
+Compare Final Prices, Not Percentages: A 50% discount on a $100 item ($50 final) beats 60% off a $50 item ($20 final).
+Always calculate the dollar figure.

-Quick Math: 50% off = half price, 25% off = quarter off, 10% off = move decimal left
+Quick Mental Check: 50% off = half price; 25% off = three-quarters of original; 10% off = move decimal one place left.
+Use these anchors to spot obviously wrong price tags.

 📱